 This section contains the following key information:

-Soy foods (e.g., soy milk, miso, tofu, and soy flour) contain phytochemicals that may have health benefits and, among these, soy isoflavones have been the focus of most of the research.
+Soy foods (e.g., soy milk, miso, tofu, and soy flour) contain phytochemicals that may have health benefits, including for cancer prevention, and, among these, soy isoflavones have been the focus of most of the research.

 Soy isoflavones are phytoestrogens.
 The major isoflavones in soybeans are genistein (the most abundant), daidzein, and glycitein.